-The locations proposed to be used as disposal sites under the Proposed Action are Berths 243-245, Northwest Slip (at Berths 136-139), the Cabrillo Shallow Water Habitat (CSWH) Expansion Area, the Eelgrass Habitat Area, the upland Anchorage Road Soil Storage Site (ARSSS), and ocean disposal site LA-2, as shown in SEIS/SEIR Figure 2-2.
-Alternative 1, Port Development and Environmental Enhancement, would utilize a combination of all of these disposal sites except for the ARSSS.
+The locations proposed to be used as disposal sites under the Proposed Action are Berths 243-245, Northwest Slip (at Berths 136-139), the Cabrillo Shallow Water Habitat (CSWH) Expansion Area, the Eelgrass Habitat Area, theupland Anchorage Road Soil Storage Site (ARSSS), and ocean disposal sites LA-2 and LA-3, as shown in SEIS/SEIR Figure 2-2.
+Alternative 1, Port Development and Environmental Enhancement, would utilize a combination of all of these disposal sites except for the ARSSS and LA-3.
 Alternative 2, Environmental Enhancement and Ocean Disposal, would utilize a combination of the above listed disposal sites except for Berths 243-245 and the Northwest Slip.
 Alternative 3, the No Action alternative, would not result in dredging or disposal of any sediment and would not utilize any disposal sites.
+A comparison of these alternatives will be provided herein and a preliminary LEDPA determination is provided in the Final SEIS/SEIR. and tThe findingsfinal determination of compliance with the 404(b)(1) guidelines per 40 CFR §230.12 and the LEDPA determination will be provided in the ROD.